You need a recognised sponsor

 - You are willing to undergo a tuberculosis test upon arrival in the Netherlands.
 Certain nationalities are exempt from this obligation.

 - You will earn a competitive income.

 - You have a monthly gross income that meets the highly skilled migrant criteria.
 For employees from the age of 30 upwards a higher income requirement applies than for employees under the age of 30, as well as for those who have graduated in the Netherlands.
 The amounts are index-linked on a yearly basis.
-This income requirement does not apply if you perform research or if you are a physician in training to become specialist.
-In that case, the income must at least meet the provisions listed in the Dutch Minimum Wage Act (Wml).
+Your income is sufficient when your gross monthly wage at least equals the statutory minimum wage.

 - You either have an employment contract, an appointment decision, or, being a guest lecturer, a guest agreement.
 For an intra-company transfer you need to have an employer's declaration from the foreign employer.
 This declaration should include the duration of the transfer, the type of employment as well as your income.